 To answer this interview question can be tricky, since it is open-ended and everyone’s answer will be different.
 To answer it, you need to identity the primary reason why YOU want to become a doctor and how you came to this realization.

-2. Why do medical school interviewers ask this question?
+2. Why do medical school interviewers ask why do you want to become a doctor?

 Medical school interviewers ask this question because they want to get to know you on a deeper level, but they also want to know your motivations for pursuing a career in medicine.
 They want to admit students who have a genuine, passionate interest in medicine.